IR finite correlation functions in de Sitter space, a smooth massless limit, and an autonomous equation: Comparison with the Starobinsky -- Yokoyama stochastic approach and the Hartree -- Fock approximation

 Expanding this solution in the series along a small coupling constant $\lambda$, we get

 At the tree and at the one-loop levels, this approximation gives correct results~\eqref{TwoPoint_equal_times_full_series}, while already at the two-loop level it does not.
-Through our outcomes for each of the two-loop diagrams in the previous Section~\ref{Correspondence_chapter}, one can notice that the Hartree-Fock approximation only resummes the "Snowman" diagram~\eqref{snowman} and "Double Seagull"~\eqref{seagull}, leaving aside the "Sunset"~\eqref{sunset} one.
+Through our outcomes for each of the two-loop diagrams in the previous section~\ref{Correspondence_chapter}, one can notice that the Hartree-Fock (Gaussian) approximation only resums the "Snowman" diagram~\eqref{snowman} and "Double Seagull"~\eqref{seagull}, leaving aside the "Sunset"~\eqref{sunset} one.
+The same statement on the ''Cactus''-type diagrams holds for the three-loop result.